svenvc/docs/zinc/zinc-websockets-paper.md

 Zinc WebSockets supports the usage of client side WebSockets of both the regular and secure variants (the secure variant requires Zodiac TLS/SSL).
-The API is really simple, once you open the socket, you use #sendMessge: and #readMessage: and finally #close.
+The API is really simple, once you open the socket, you use #sendMessage: and #readMessage: and finally #close.

 Here is a client side example taking to a public echo service:

     | webSocket |
     webSocket := ZnWebSocket to: 'ws://echo.websocket.org'.
     [ webSocket
         sendMessage: 'Pharo Smalltalk using Zinc WebSockets !';
         readMessage ] ensure: [ webSocket close ].

 Note that #readMessage: is blocking.
 It always returns a complete String or ByteArray, possible assembled out of multiple frames.